fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_casb_profile_saasapplication_accessrule.html.markdown

 CASB profile access rule.

 ~> This resource is a sub resource for variable `access_rule` of resource `fortimanager_object_casb_profile_saasapplication`.
 Conflict and overwrite may occur if use both of them.
+The following variables have sub resource.
+Avoid using them together, otherwise conflicts and overwrites may occur.
+>- `attribute_filter`: `fortimanager_object_casb_profile_saasapplication_accessrule_attributefilter`